transdigiware/blockchain/howto/ibp-v2-apis.md

 ### Importing an admin identity into the {{site.data.keyword.blockchainfull_notm}} Platform console
 {: #ibp-v2-apis-admin-console}

 If you want to use the {{site.data.keyword.blockchainfull_notm}} Platform console to operate your blockchain components, you must import your administrator identity into your console wallet.
 Open the wallet panel in your console.
 Click the **Add identity** button on the overview screen.
-Clicking this button will open up a side panel that allows you to add an identity's  signing certificate and private key directly to the console.
+Clicking this button opens up a side panel that allows you to add an identity's signing certificate and private key directly to the console.
 - **Name:** Enter a display name for the identity that is used for your reference only.
 - **Certificate:** Upload your admin's signing certificate.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/signcerts/` folder.
 - **Private Key:** Upload your admins private key.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/keystore/` folder.